 PERFORMER, PRODUCER, COMPOSER

-The first of hopefully many soundstage musicals to be produced in collaboration with Apples and Oranges.
+The first soundstage musical to be produced in collaboration with Apples and Oranges based on the classic Jane Austen novel.
 Pamela plays Mrs. Weston.
-Release date is October 6th!
-Look for more details at https://theatrenerds.com/streaming-musicals/.
+Emmathemusical.com

 Cheers meets Dynasty in this soon to be classic web series.
 Pamela joins a stellar cast.
-MÉLANGE is currently in post-production!
+Currently in post-production.